Respect and Safety In The Workplace - Violence Policy

 Reporting Incidents of Workplace Violence

-Staff and volunteers are encouraged to raise any concerns about workplace violence and to report any violent incidents or threats to management, Chair of the GRT and/or the Director, Human Resources, immediately.
+Staff and volunteers are encouraged to raise any concerns about workplace violence and to report any violent incidents or threats to management, Chair of the GRT and/or the Head of Human Resources, immediately.

 If an incident of workplace violence is reported, OTF will review safety measures with affected volunteers or staff and implement additional measures, if necessary, to protect the individual/s.
 As appropriate, OTF may immediately report the incident to authorities and/or conduct an investigation of the incident.

-- Complainants can file a complaint with management, Chair of the GRT and/or the Director, Human Resources.
+- Complainants can file a complaint with management, Chair of the GRT and/or the Head of Human Resources.

 - Human Resources (or an external third party, if appropriate) will promptly investigate the incident.
 This will include interviews and other means deemed relevant and appropriate to the situation.